Criminal exploitation and Modern Slavery

 Modern slavery is a term used in the UK and elsewhere to describe forms of exploitation occurring in the present day, as opposed to historical forms of slavery.
 In the UK, human trafficking is considered a form of modern slavery.

-Modern Slavery captures a whole range of types of exploitation where children, young people and adults are treated as commodities and exploited for criminal gain.
+Modern slavery involves many types of exploitation where children, young people and adults are targeted by criminals and used as commodities for criminal gain.
 These include but are not limited to:

 - sexual exploitation